aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 2024y144d12h41m41.000s ,frame_nr = 3119, thread_id = 1, nchan = 1, invalid = 0, legacy = 0, station = Cm, complex = 0, bps-1 = 1, data_size = 8032
 2024y144d12h41m41.000s ,frame_nr = 3119, thread_id = 0, nchan = 1, invalid = 0, legacy = 0, station = Cm, complex = 0, bps-1 = 1, data_size = 8032
 ```
-This file contains two vdif threads, with each thread containing a single channel.
+This file contains two VDIF threads, with each thread containing a single channel.
 This again matches what is in the vex file.
 However, a common failure mode is that the `thread_id` in the data does not match the `thread_id` which is in the `$THREADS` section of the vex file.
 Below we can see that in this case they match (the `thread_id` is the first number in the `thread = ` statements).
 But if the correlator assigns zero
 weights for one or more channels while the start times of the correlation is correct it is likely that the `thread_id` was wrong in the vex file.